gstraube/cythara/README.md

 * Provides tunings for various instruments and supports chromatic tuning.
 * Changes background color from red to green to indicate that the pitch is in tune (with a tolerance of 10 cents).
 * Displays deviations between -60 and 60 cents.
-* Supports scientific pitch notation and Solfège
+* Supports scientific pitch notation and Solfège.

 ## Tests